Has your Bet365 account been limited? I really wouldn’t be surprised if it has…

-The followers of this blog are sharp enough to steal a few quid from the green machine, so recent events are worth sharing.
-And for those who haven’t had your account limited yet, it’ll give you a little insight.
+The followers of this blog are sharp enough to steal a few quid from Bet365, so this is worth sharing.
+For those who haven’t had their Bet365 account limited, it’ll give you a little insight.

-Ever since I can remember, I had a Bet365 account, mainly to watch their live streams.
-Beyond this I had no real interest in using them.
+I’ve had a Bet365 account for quite a while, but mainly to watch their live streams.
+Beyond this, I had no real interest in using them.

 The fun began…